MMMBop: Critical reception

 Larry Flick from Billboard wrote, "The rush of youth-driven acts on radio accelerates with the onset of this candy-coated pop confection.
 Try to imagine what the Jackson 5 might sound like with the accompaniment of a skittling funk beat and scratchy faux-grunge guitars, and you will have a clear picture of where Hanson is coming from.
 Initially it's a mildly jarring combination, but it's ultimately quite cool.
 Factor in an instantly catchy chorus, and you have the making of a runaway smash."
 A reviewer from Scottish Daily Record noted, "They're about half the age of the Spice Girls, but Hanson can sing, play their own instruments and string a sentence together.
 It must be their American upbringing."
-Sara Scribner from Los Angeles Times viewed it as "a lighthearted dollop of nonsensical pop."
-British magazine Music Week gave the song four out of five, stating that "media attention is sky high for these three Tulsa brothers, aged 11, 14 and 16.
+Sara Scribner from Los Angeles Times named it "a lighthearted dollop of nonsensical pop."
+A reviewer from Music Week gave the song four out of five, stating that "media attention is sky high for these three Tulsa brothers, aged 11, 14 and 16.
 And this cutesy, catchy pop song is the ideal debut single to cash in on that interest."

 Chuck Eddy of Rolling Stone felt it "sticks in your brain like Trident in your shag carpet."
 He explained, "Built on a turntable-scratch update of the soul rhythms that served as turn-of-the-'70s bubblegum rock's secret weapon, the song is as unintelligible as it is indelible.
 Its hooks suburbanize the Jackson 5 as expertly as the Osmonds used to, but whether its quivering lyrics really deal with chewing (a favorite bubble entendre since the Ohio Express' "Chewy Chewy") is anybody's guess."
-Ian Hyland from Sunday Mirror rated the song eight out of ten, commenting, "Teenage brothers from America who sound a bit like Sheryl Crow on helium.
+Ben Knowles from Smash Hits said "MMMBop" sounded like "a one-off, tasty, unbelievably ear-tingling, perfect pop treat."
+Ian Hyland from Sunday Mirror gave the song eight out of ten, commenting, "Teenage brothers from America who sound a bit like Sheryl Crow on helium.
 You'll love this at first, but in a few weeks you'll be kicking the TV in whenever their smiley faces appear."
 David Sinclair from The Times concluded, "No 1 in America and all over British radio like a rash, it sounds like a gilt-edged pop standard already."

 "MMMBop" was voted the best single of the year in The Village Voice Pazz & Jop critics poll, while also topping critics' polls from such media as Rolling Stone, Spin, and VH1, and was ranked number 20 on VH1's "100 Greatest Songs of the 90s", as well as number 98 on VH1's "100 Greatest Songs of the Past 25 Years".
 In 2021, Rolling Stone ranked it as the ninth-best boy band song of all time.